What is SNMP?

 SNMP monitoring is far from being without problems.
 Monitoring devices that only send out SNMP traps can cause problems, since they travel as UDP packets, which can get lost.
 As a result, a problem that has occurred may go undetected.

 Even when only using SNMP polling for your monitoring, it is not a foolproof.
-There are plenty of stories from hell that can be told by network administrators, caused by incorrectly or partially implementing the protocol from devices’ manufacturers.
+Network administrators can tell plenty of stories from hell, caused by incorrectly or partially implementing the protocol from devices’ manufacturers.
 These result in the agent delivering incorrect or faulty data, or the request from the manager timing out.
-A case-by-case fine-tuning is often necessary from the administrators to fix these implementation issues.
-One solution is using a monitoring tool that already knows which values are incorrect in most cases and can then automatically ignore any incorrect information, as is the case with Checkmk.
+Case-by-case fine-tuning is often necessary by administrators to fix these implementation issues.
+One solution is using a monitoring tool that already knows which values are incorrect in most cases and can then automatically ignore these, as is the case with Checkmk.

-Not every type of information can be delivered through SNMP.
-For instance, operating system versions or applications’ list on servers are only to a limited extent or not at all provided by SNMP.
-At this point, there are more agents necessary that can collect these data, not just SNMP ones.
+Not all types of information can be delivered through SNMP.
+For instance, operating system versions or application’ lists on servers are not provided by SNMP, or only to a limited extent.
+At this point, more agents become necessary to collect this data, not just SNMP ones.

 Troubleshooting with SNMP is rarely a quick process.
 Doing many SNMP walk requests in an environment with numerous hosts often ends up taking hours or timing out.
-The computing time for some SNMP requests is not the lightest there is, and considerably slows down network monitoring with this protocol.
-An SNMP engine integrated in your monitoring tool of choice, like it is in the Checkmk Enterprise Edition, can reduce the CPU consumption of these requests by up to half.
+Computing time for some SNMP requests is not the lightest, and it considerably slows down network monitoring with this protocol.
+An SNMP engine integrated into your monitoring tool, such as it is in the Checkmk Enterprise Edition, can reduce CPU consumption for these requests by up to half.

 FAQ